These FAQs cover off questions we get regarding water restriction levels.

 Water Restriction Level 4 means there is a ban on all outdoor water use, and we need to reduce our indoor water use.

-Can I still water my garden during garden watering restrictions?
+Can I still water my garden during Water Restriction Level 2 (sprinkler ban)?

 Can I still wash my car?